It’s a known fact that people are prone to making errors. It becomes even likelier to happen when attackers use social engineering tactics.

 Social engineering and human risk

-Today, companies are secure on the technical level, so criminals are looking for an easier way to access your resources.
+Today, companies are mostly secure on the technical level.
+This is no longer the easiest way for criminals to access your company´s resources.

-They rely on human psychology, as we just explained.
-To push people to make errors, criminals also tap into their emotions, such as curiosity, carelessness, urgency, and fear.
+They rely on human psychology in their attacks, as we just explained.
+To push people to make errors, criminals also tap into employees´ emotions, such as curiosity, carelessness, urgency, and fear.

 They know that one employee error could be enough to carry out a successful attack, especially if some technical defenses are also missing.
 People’s careless actions or the fact that they are uninformed are the second most likely cause of serious data breaches, right after malware, according to Kapersky.